dhanekom/auth_api/README.md

 # Description
-This api provides you with all the basic features required to manage user registration, authorization (using JSON Web Tokens) and more.
+This api provides you with all the basic features required to manage user registration, authorization (using JSON Web Tokens), password reset and more.